Budapest Travel Guide

 If you’re in the area, take a moment to stop in the Ervin Szabó Library, which is housed within the Neo-Baroque Wenckheim Palace (1889).

 Travel Tip: Grab a visitors pass from the front desk and take the elevator to the fourth flour where you can walk among the old palace rooms, which now function as public reading rooms.
-They’re stunning!
+They’re beautiful!

 Soak up Parliament on a Night River Cruise